gcammarota/haunts/README.rst

   (text)

   Leave this empty.
 It will be filled with a link to the event inside Google Calendar.
-  Put an ``I`` manually if you want to ignore an entry and avoid event creation.

 **Action**
   (char)

-  See below.
-If emtpy: it will be filled with an ``I`` when an event is created
+  If emtpy: it will be filled with an ``I`` when an event is created Put an ``I`` manually if you want to ignore an entry and avoid event creation.

 **Issue**
   (text)